hmrc/marginal-relief-calculator-ui-perf-tests/README.md

 **This is a template README.md.
 Be sure to update this with project specific content that describes your performance test project.**

-# marginal-relief-calculator-ui-perf-tests
+# Marginal Relief Calculator Frontend performance tests
-Performance test suite for the `<digital service name>`, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.
+Performance test suite for the `Marginal Relief Calculator Frontend`, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.

 ## Running the tests